 The danger with misusing Xanax not only lies in the consequences of that use but also because doing so often leads to dependence.
 Xanax dependence occurs when an individual is unable to stop using Xanax without developing powerful withdrawal symptoms.
 This is because both the mind and the body have become so accustomed to the presence of Xanax that when it is not being used, they essentially “lash out” by causing upsetting physical and psychological complications.

 The only true way to put a stop to a dependence on Xanax is to go through withdrawal symptoms in order to detox from this medication safely and successfully.
-With the help from professionals at a Paducah, Kentucky Xanax detox center, you can begin your journey to a new life in recovery!
+With the help from professionals at our Paducah Xanax detox center, you can begin your journey to a new life in recovery!